-When we start a change process program, we often get asked “how can we makes changes without causing resistance”.
+When we start a change process program, we often get asked “how can we make changes without causing resistance?”.
 Our first response is to ask why anyone would want that in the first place.
 Preventing or avoiding resistance is not something you want to happen.
 The question is how to deal with it in the right way.
 Resistance can actually help you implement change in a sound and constructive way.
 The origins of resistance in a change process are easy to explain.
-Resistance is the natural reaction to all change, even when someone has made the decision themselves.
+Resistance is the natural reaction to all change, even when someone has made the decision by themself.
 People just prefer to keep everything the same as it always was.

 Resistance only gets stronger when people think they have no influence on something.
-Less influence, more resistance.
+Less influence is more resistance.
 The impact of the change also plays a role.
 The more it affects someone (how they spend their time, job security, working conditions etc.) the more they resist.
 Finally, the degree to which change has been explained and justified plays a role.
 Less attention to communication about the change means more resistance.
-Change makes people think, and get things moving, therefore it’s important to pay enough attention to it and to deal with it in the right way.
+Changes make people think and get things moving.
+Therefore, it’s important to pay enough attention to it and to deal with it in the right way.

 Dealing with resistance

 Resistance can be helpful to you.
 It can never be the reason to abandon a well thought-out change plan, but can actually be regarded as an invitation to understand what’s going on in the organization.
 Forcing through the change and/or ignoring resistance is not the answer.
 Realize that those who propose change have it easy.
 Those who must change are the ones who bear the consequences. such as, for instance, changing habits, learning new skills or uncertainty around job security.
 It all deserves respect and attention

 - Rational and realistic: this type of resistance is based on legitimate opinions and arguments.
 These provide input for the (next) steps that need to be taken.
 There is no reason not to include them in the planned change.